 Base fabric: it’s good to use a woven fabric.
 Make a square template out of card or paper and draw around it to get the size right .
 (The weave of the fabric should be parallel with the edges of the square. ) Allow about 3cm around each edge, and when your panel is finished, iron the edges back and stitch them loosely in place.
 If you use a lightweight fabric or you knit or crochet your panel, you may want to mount it on a heavier fabric, or to line the finished panel.

 Alternatively you can embroider, crochet, knit, weave or even paint your fabric.
+A video about simple potato printing is here.
 Experiment and have fun!
 If you are not an experienced sewer you may want to get together with others for company and a helping hand.
 Do sketch your design on paper first, and test your techniques on scraps of fabric .

 It would be helpful but not essential if you could line your panel when it’s finished, so it’s strong and durable for travelling around and being displayed.
 Try not to make it too thick though.

 Sewing is an essential skill for sustainable living, to mend, upcycle or decorate clothes and other textiles.
 However you can also print on cloth, knit, weave or use other forms of textile.

 There are lots of useful books and internet resources if you are a beginner or need inspiration, and don’t forget to look at our RESOURCES PAGE for more guidance and videos.